sisrfeng/coc-wiki/Using-configuration-file.md

 ## Typescript/javascript configuration

-The 'typescript' and 'javascript' configurations contains information about file format and complete option, they are used by module `typescript-service` only, check out [settings/default.json](https://github.com/neoclide/coc.nvim/blob/master/settings/default.json) for available options.
+The 'typescript' and 'javascript' configurations contains information about file format and complete option, they are used by extension `tsserver`, check out [settings/default.json](https://github.com/neoclide/coc.nvim/blob/master/settings/default.json) for available options.